williamphk/LeetCode-JS/README.md

 ### 8. Longest Consecutive Sequence

-- Always compare current number to previous number with start at index 1 in array to avoid end-of-array (i.e. undefined) issues.
+- Always compare current element to previous element with start at index 1 in array to avoid end-of-array (i.e. undefined) issues.

+### 9. Valid Palindrome

+- Two-pointer technique, check the characters in both end of the string.